 - Not elect Credit/No Credit in the course.

-- Meet the instructor’s expectation for the project, including submission deadlines.
+- Meet the instructor’s expectations for the project, including submission deadlines.

 Research options